-Weekly Response papers, active participation in discussion, one class opening presentation, one missionary website review, and a final 15-20 page research paper (or a series of research memos in a dossier) are the course requirements.
+Weekly Response papers, active participation in discussion, one class opening presentation, one "show and tell" item, one missionary website review, and a final 15-20 page research paper (or a series of research memos in a dossier) are the course requirements.

 |Additional Requirements and/or Comments: |